-A continuous random number generator test is performed during each use of the Approved RNG.
-If values of two consecutive random numbers match, then crypto module goes into error state.
-A CRNG test is also implemented for the Linux provided /dev/random RNG which is usually used by calling user for seeding the Approved RNG.
+A continuous random number generator test is performed during each use of the Approved ANSI X9.31 RNG.
+If values of two consecutive random numbers match, then cryptographic module goes into error state.
+A CRNG test is also implemented for the Linux provided /dev/random RNG which is usually used by calling user for seeding the ANSI X9.31 RNG.